python/cpython/Doc/library/multiprocessing.rst

    :synopsis: Dumb wrapper around threading.

-:mod:`multiprocessing.dummy` replicates the API of :mod:`multiprocessing` but is no more than a wrapper around the `threading` module.
+:mod:`multiprocessing.dummy` replicates the API of :mod:`multiprocessing` but is no more than a wrapper around the :mod:`threading` module.

 .. _multiprocessing-programming: